vanBonzen/AzureADProtectedAPI/README.md

 1. Select the **API permissions** section
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected
-   - In the list of APIs, select the API `TodoListService-aspnetcore-webapi`.
+   - In the list of APIs, select the API `PeopleAPI-aspnetcore-webapi`.
    - In the **Delegated permissions** section, ensure that the right permissions are checked: **Access 'TodoListService-aspnetcore-webapi'**.
 Use the search box if necessary.
    - Select the **Add permissions** button